Roihn/roihn.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi This is Run Peng 彭润.
 You can call me Run or Roihn.
+I am a first-year Ph.D. student in Computer Science and Engineering, advised by professor [Joyce Chai](https://web.eecs.umich.edu/~chaijy/).
+My primary research focus is to bridge the gap between humans and AI agents.

+Agents need to be able to perceive, to reason, and to interact with the world and humans.
+I'm thrilled to explore agent behaviors, human behaviors, and human-AI interaction when humans are cosituated with the agents.
+From cognitive perspective, as we figure out the commonalities and distinctions between human and agent behaviors, I believe we can unlock new insights into the nature of understanding itself, ultimately guiding us toward the development of more general AI agents.

 # 🔥 News